jadounrahul/kartsnms/doc/Alerting/Transports.md

 Enabling Pushover support is fairly easy, there are only two required parameters.

-Firstly you need to create a new Application (called LibreNMS, for example) in your account on the Pushover website ([https://pushover.net/apps](https://pushover.net/apps)).
+Firstly you need to create a new Application (called KartsNMS, for example) in your account on the Pushover website ([https://pushover.net/apps](https://pushover.net/apps)).

 Now copy your API Key and obtain your User Key from the newly created